-In this class, this is copied to the device before data, so the pointer to data on the device will get updated.
+In the example below, the this pointer is copied to the device before data, so the pointer to data on the device will get updated.
 This is called an "attach" operation; the class myvector pointer data is attached to the device copy of the data vector.